andycn3/CalorieTracker/README.md

 size the user enters.
 If the food isn't in the database, the program will prompt the user to enter the calorie count per serving, the serving size, and how much of that food the user consumed.
+If the user eats the same thing as their previous entry, they can simply duplicate the previous entry.
 The program will sum the calories of every entry and inform the user how many more calories they need or how many calories over they are for the day.
 Each day the total calorie count will be reset at 12:00 AM